XunlaY/Conflict-Test/README.md

 ///////////////
 ...
 /////////////////
-This line has been completely changed!
+This line has been completely
 ///////////////
 ...
 ```